Voyger2/Awesome-Calculators-Voyger2/Simple Calculators/Language C++/Calculator-C++-Voyger2/READme.md

 ## Requirements
 - Any C++ compiler works

+## Error-Handling
+-  Includes specific checks for critical errors, such as division by zero.
+-  Avoiding non integer inputs

 ### Compile the Code
 Navigate to the directory containing `main.cpp` and use the C++ compiler (`g++`) to build the executable:
 ```
 g++ main.cpp -o calculator
 ./calculator
 ```

 ## License